+Lucky for Life is currently offered in 22 states and D.C.
+The Lottery replaced Lucky for Life with Cash4Life in April of 2021.
+Prior to April 2021, the Lottery sold Lucky for Life tickets, collected all revenues, and remitted prize funds and operating funds to MUSL.
+While Lucky for Life is not a MUSL game, the party lotteries pay a fee to MUSL to act as the game administrator (clearinghouse agent) for the Lucky for Life game.
+MUSL collects and re-distributes funds to the party lotteries when funds are due and purchases insurance annuities for the top two highest prize tiers when a winner does not choose a cash pay-out.
 Lucky for Life's top two prize tiers are payable in installments and are satisfied through insurance annuities purchased by MUSL when a winner chooses the annuity option.
 MUSL purchases insurance annuities, on behalf of the member states, based on \$365,000 (top prize tier) or \$25,000 (second highest prize tier) per year deferred annuity paid annually on the anniversary of the claim date for the lifetime of the top prize winner.
 Accordingly, the Lottery does not record an obligation for jackpot awards which are payable in installments from funds provided by MUSL or the other party lotteries.
 The Lottery does accrue a current amount due for its proportionate share of prizes and expenses.
 There are no prize reserves held by MUSL for Lucky for Life.
-The Lottery had an accounts receivable due from the other states of \$681 for shared low-tier prizes and allocation of expired prizes as of June 30, 2019.
+The Lottery had an accounts receivable due from the other states of \$508 for shared low-tier prizes and allocation of expired prizes as of June 30, 2021.
 As of June 30, 2020, there was no dollar amount to report for shared low-tier prizes and allocation of expired prizes due to states extending their expiration dates due to COVID-19.
-The Lottery's share of accrued operating expenses at June 30, 2020 and 2019 was \$3,616 and \$3,403, respectively.
+The Lottery's share of accrued operating expenses at June 30, 2021 and 2020 was \$430 and \$3,616, respectively.